-Gold - Trend Reversal More And More Likely
+Gold: Trend Reversal More And More Likely

 Since the last important low at US$1,160 on August 16th, 2018, spot gold was able to rise up to US$1,747 within just under 20 months.
 From the low point at that time to the recent high point on April 14th, 2020, gold was thus able to gain US$587 or 50.6%.
 In theory, this corresponds to a breathtaking annual return of over 30% p.a.
 In the long term, however, the price of gold "only" rises by an average of around 7-9% per year.
 The last one and a half years have thus seen an exceptionally strong gold price.

 Since then, however, the prices on the spot market have already fallen back again by US$75 and closed the trading week at US$1,672, well below the psychological mark of US$1,700.
-All in all, the gold price has thus been going through a brutal rollercoaster ride for almost two months now.
+All in all, the gold price has thus been going through a brutal roller coaster ride for almost two months now.
 Investors who have invested in physical gold early on can easily ride out the current price caprices and are even enjoying the exploding premiums on their physical holdings.

 Those who have not yet invested have little chances of making a reasonable entry into the precious metals in this environment.
 Nevertheless, regardless of price, every investor should hold at least a minimum of 5% of his assets in precious metals as insurance.
 On the other hand, anyone speculating on the gold price with leverage and paper products during this overheated cycle is playing with fire and, especially on the long side, is now taking incalculable risks.
 In any case, the sharp rise in volatility does not inspire confidence, but should rather be seen as a clear warning signal.